Schedule Appointment

 I’m most proud of the relationships I build with my patients.
 I make it a point to understand who they are beyond the medical context.
 Getting to know my patients on a personal level helps me provide care that is truly tailored to their needs and values.

 I’ve always been especially interested in fertility preservation, particularly egg freezing.
 The decision to freeze eggs is often a complex one, both emotionally and logistically, but it can also be incredibly empowering.
 The science behind freezing and thawing eggs is intricate, and I’ve researched IVF outcomes in couples using previously frozen eggs.
-I believe understanding this science—and setting appropriate expectations for women pursuing this path—is critically important.
+I believe understanding this science—and setting appropriate expectations for patients pursuing this path—is critically important.

 I encourage my patients to view challenges as hurdles—not roadblocks.
 Even when it feels like the odds are insurmountable, the vast majority of the time, we’re able to find a way forward.
 With the right support and medical care, we can often overcome those hurdles and help build the family they’ve been dreaming of.